-- 39. (1) The Commission shall issue a notice in the Gazette appointing two days during which the nomination of candidates are to take place indicating- - (a) the places and times fixed for the nomination of can didates; and - (b) the hours on each nomination day, during which nominations are to take place. - (2) Every place fixed under paragraph (a) of subsection (1) for the nomination of candidates shall be a public place such as a court house, city or town hall, community centre or other public or private building in the most central place in the electoral district or the place that is most convenient for the majority of voters in the electoral district. - (3) The hours to be indicated in accordance with paragraph (b) of subsection (1) shall be between ten o'clock in the forenoon and four o'clock in the afternoon on each nomination day.
+- (a) the places and times fixed for the nomination of candidates; and - (b) the hours on each nomination day, during which nominations are to take place. - (2) Every place fixed under paragraph (a) of subsection (1) for the nomination of candidates shall be a public place such as a court house, city or town hall, community centre or other public or private building in a central place in the electoral district or the place that is most convenient for the majority of voters in the electoral district. - (3) The hours to be indicated in accordance with paragraph (b) of subsection (1) shall be from ten o'clock in the forenoon to four o'clock in the afternoon on each nomination day.